earthsteading/complaints-procedure/appointment-principal-certifying-assessor.md

 As the owner of the subject property, I hereby acknowledge that [I am fully informed of the role of the Relevant Building Surveyor](https://github.com/earthsteading/contracting-procedures), and that I have not appointed another Building Surveyor for these works.

 Owner/s Signature(s): _____________________________________________

-Print Name/s: {please provide full name as it appears on land deed}
+Print Name/s: [please provide full name as it appears on land deed]

 Date: ______________